pycontw/pybot22/README.md

 # Setup database tables and data.
 Only need to do once.
 ./scripts/init_db.sh
 ```

+After the services' running, go to the discord server and send private message `!init_game` to the bot.
+This will initialize
+all channels and start receiving events.
+You can play the booth game now!

+If you find the bot doesn't respond to your emoji reactions, send private massage `!init_game` to the bot to re-initialize the messages again.

 To stop the services, run `docker-compose stop`.
 To restart the services, run `docker-compose start`.